 The National Sanitation Foundation also recommends circulation of 180°F (82°C) water.
-Where this is done, the circulation should be very gentle so that it does not cause any unnecessary turbulence inside the water heater.
 The circulation should be just enough to provide 180°F (82°C) water at the point of take-off to the dishwashing machine.

 Adjust flow by throttling a full port ball valve installed in the circulating line on the outlet side of the pump.
 Never throttle flow on the suction side of a pump.
-See the Water Piping Diagrams beginning on page 67.
+See Water Piping Diagrams (page 73).

-NOTE: To comply with NSF Standard 5 installation requirements the bottom of the water heater must be sealed to the floor with a silicone based sealant or elevated 6 inches above the floor.
+Note: To comply with NSF Standard 5 installation requirements the bottom of the water heater must be sealed to the floor with a silicone based sealant or elevated 6 inches above the floor.